AB 3: California Offshore Wind & Jobs Advancement Act

 AB 1431: The California Housing Security Act

 One key to reducing the number of Californians experiencing homelessness is to empower people who are currently housed to stay in their homes.
 This bill will reduce housing insecurity by providing rent subsidies to low income former foster youth, older adults, adults with disabilities, people experiencing unemployment or homelessness, and recently incarcerated individuals.
-It requires the California Department of Housing and Community Development to establish a pilot program to do this in up to four counties in different geographic regions across the state.
+It requires the California Department of Housing and Community Development to establish a two-year pilot program to do this in up to four counties in different geographic regions across the state.

 AB 1484: Bargaining Rights for Temporary Employees